publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch1/m__us_usc_t19_s58c.md

                 (vi) in the case of merchandise entered from a foreign trade zone (other than merchandise to which clause (v) applies), be applied only to the value of the privileged or nonprivileged foreign status merchandise under [section 3 of the Act of June 18, 1934][/us/act/1934-06-18/s3] (commonly known as the Foreign Trade Zones Act, [19 U.S.C.
 81c][/us/usc/t19/s81c]).

-                With respect to merchandise that is classified under subheading 9802.00.60 or heading 9802.00.80 of such Schedule and is duty-free, the Secretary may collect the fee charged on the processing of the merchandise under subsection (a)(9) or (10) of this section on the basis of aggregate data derived from financial and manufacturing reports used by the importer in the normal course of business, rather than on the basis of entry-by-entry accounting.
+                With respect to merchandise that is classified under subheading 9802.00.60 or heading 9802.00.80 of such Schedule and is duty-free, the Secretary may collect the fee charged on the processing of the merchandise under subsection (a)(9) or (10) on the basis of aggregate data derived from financial and manufacturing reports used by the importer in the normal course of business, rather than on the basis of entry-by-entry accounting.

             (E)

-             For purposes of subsection (a)(9) and (10) of this section, merchandise is entered or released, as the case may be, if the merchandise is—
+             For purposes of subsection (a)(9) and (10), merchandise is entered or released, as the case may be, if the merchandise is—

                 (i) permitted or released under [section 1448(b) of this title][/us/usc/t19/s1448/b],